Found July 11, 1995 in East Caln Twp, Chester County

 In at least one publication, one of the legs was described as being "skinned".
 This site's owner was told by an investigator that the absence of skin/soft tissue was due to decomposition and/or animal activity, not from being skinned.

 The location of the torso has been publicized in various publications over the years as being found in the Brandywine River.
-She was actually found about 5 miles east of the Brandywine in Valley Creek, just outside the tunnel.
+She was actually found in Valley Creek, just outside the tunnel.